breez/breez-sdk-docs/src/guide/send_payment.md

 var bolt11 = "...";
 try
 {
-    // The `amount_msat` param is optional and should only passed if the bolt11 doesn't specify an amount.
+    // The `amountMsat` param is optional and should only passed if the bolt11 doesn't specify an amount.
-    // The amount_msat is required in case an amount is not specified in the bolt11 invoice'. var amount_msat = 3000000;
+    // The amountMsat is required in case an amount is not specified in the bolt11 invoice'. var amountMsat = 3000000;
-    var payment = sdk.SendPayment(bolt11, amount_msat);
+    var payment = sdk.SendPayment(bolt11, amountMsat);
 }
 catch (Exception)
 {